"If you are looking for this type of mortgage product we could help you!"

 It is also important to remember that failiure to repay the mortgage at the end of the term can lead to reposession.
 Interest only mortgages are not always suitable as borrowers should be aware that when switching from interest only to capital and interest will mean an increase in the monthly payments, it is important that you consult with a qualified financial adviser such as us before you opt for an interest only mortgage.
 Popular Uses Interest only mortgages for first time buyers Interest only mortgage for buy to let or investment properties Remember!
 Interest only mortgages are generally lower then mortgage payments but this will change upon switching to capital and interest.

 It is always a good idea to consider your affordability, remeber if you can afford capital repayments during the term ensure that you can maintain throughout the duration of the term to avoid risk of property reposession.
-We are independant financial advisers regulated by the FSA, we can assist you further with your enquiries simply give us a call today on 0345 2 605 506 or fill out our call back form and we will call you.
+We are independant financial advisers regulated by the FCA if we can assist you further with your enquiries we wiill do our best to help you.
+Give us a call today on 0345 2 605 506 or fill out our call back form and we will call you.
 This is a very popular way to buy a home.
 This type of mortgage is designed to offer the lowest monthly payment possible as you are not paying off any of the capital balance of the Finance.
 Due to the lower payment, you may be able to afford a more expensive property and stay within your interest only mortgage budget.